GMaciag/scColon/README.md

 - [x] Finish Part 0, prerequisites to running the guide
 - [x] Finish Part 1, QC, for all conditions
 - [x] Finish Part 2, normalisation, for all conditions
+- [x] Finish Part 3, dimensionality reduction, for all conditions